microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Intrinsic functions
 -------------------

-The following intrinsic HLSL functions are currently supported:
+The following intrinsic HLSL functions have no direct SPIR-V opcode or GLSL extended instruction mapping, so they are handled with additional steps:

 - ``dot`` : performs dot product of two vectors, each containing floats or integers.
 If the two parameters are vectors of floats, we use SPIR-V's